 Perhaps, your skin has no problem with any discoloration.
-However, chances are that at some stage in your life that you’ll probably experience some form of a dark spot or pigmentation issue with your skin such as hyperpigmentation or melasma.
+However, chances are at some stage in your life you’ll probably experience a dark spot or pigmentation issues with your skin such as hyperpigmentation or melasma.

 The Difference Between Hyperpigmentation and Melasma

 Hyperpigmentation is a common skin condition caused by external factors to produce dark patches on the skin.
 Usually these dark areas have irregular shapes and occur on the face, hands and exposed skin for both women and men.
 The biggest culprit is the sun with how it works against the skin.
 In self-defense, the skin releases an enzyme called tyrosinase that produces melanin.
 The more exposed the skin is to the sun, the more of that brown pigment floods the skin to eventually cause hyperpigmentation such as age spots from years of accumulated skin damage.

 Another type of the same thing is post-inflammatory hyperpigmentation that comes from other sorts of trauma to the skin.
 The darkened skin often results from pimples, insect bites, burns to cuts that could cause altered color when healing the skin.

 On the other hand, women can only develop melasma.
 Commonly, this problem usually shows up on the cheeks and lips with a fairly even shape when compared to each side where it’s located.
 This skin discolors in areas of darkened skin as a result of internal causes from hormonal changes such as during pregnancy to overproduce melanin.
 Any new medication or contraception that you may start or be using can also cause drastic shifts in female hormones to cause this condition.